Adam Anderson (composer)

-Adam Anderson (born 14 May 1984) is an English musician, composer, and record producer.
+Adam Anderson (born 14 May 1984) is an English musician, singer, composer, and record producer.
 He is best known as the instrumentalist and co-founder of the synth-pop duo Hurts, alongside lead vocalist Theo Hutchcraft.
 Since forming in 2009, Hurts have released five studio albums and achieved widespread success across Europe with a distinctive blend of melancholic pop, electronic music, and stylised visual aesthetics.
 Anderson is recognised for his cinematic production style, introspective songwriting, and openness regarding mental health challenges.

 Early life and education

 Adam Anderson was born in Manchester, England on 14 May 1984.
 Raised in the city's northern suburbs, he developed a keen interest in music from a young age, learning piano and guitar as a teenager.
 He has cited classical music, post-punk, and electronic pioneers such as Depeche Mode, Kraftwerk, and Jean-Michel Jarre among his early influences.
 Though relatively private about his upbringing, Anderson has spoken publicly about facing mental health challenges from adolescence, including anxiety, depression, and health anxiety, which later shaped both his musical output and personal journey.